AaHaHaa/gas_UPPE/README.md

 It solves the pulse propagation with RK4IP if single mode and MPA if multimode.
 Both scalar and polarized scenarios can be simulated.
 The gas encompasses inert (He, Ne, Ar, Kr, Xe) and Raman-active gases (H<sub>2</sub>, N<sub>2</sub>, O<sub>2</sub>, air, and CH<sub>4</sub>).
 Besides, it is implemented with an adaptive step-size control for both methods, which improves the performance and allows users to be free from worrying the reliability of a simulation.
 Photoionization is included as well.

 For multimode, GPU computations (with Nvidia cuda) is highly recommended.
 I have written a lot of cuda files to speed up simulations.
-It is controlled by "sim.gpu_yes=true or false".
+It is controlled by `sim.gpu_yes=true or false`.

 For details, please read the supplement of our paper: (wait to be published).
 Please don't forget to cite our paper if you find this code useful in your work.
 I, the young and early-career researcher, need your support.
 Similarly, if you need help or have questions about the code, please feel free to send me an email.